raspberrypilearning/next-customer-please/en/step_5.md

 +show
 ```

-If you don't want the container there all the time you can add scripts to make it show and hide at the right time:
+If you don't want the container there all the time, you can add scripts to make it show and hide at the right time:

 ```blocks3
 when I receive [next customer v]